 How does it feel to ride day in and day out?
 Is there a time when it becomes too tiring to continue?
 How do you find adequate food and water along the route?
 Where do you sleep?
 Ask Albert the questions you have in the Q&A after his photo presentation.
 Be ready to be in awe of our beautiful country, and of this ride.
 We are so fortunate Albert has taken the time and energy to capture his ride and prepare it to share with all during this very special evening.

 - Happening here at Ride Studio Cafe, Lexington Center

 - 7pm – Appetizers and drinks are served

 - 7:15pm – Albert’s talk begins

 If you have further questions for Albert, feel free to stick around, doors will be open until 9:30pm.

-Please RSVP below by February 20 so we have the right number of chairs, and plenty of food and drink for all.
 We look forward to seeing you here for this very special evening!